ace-design/island/build_process.md

 Meshes are automatically created from a set of points representing the face centers expected in the final mesh.
 Considering such a set of points, the `MeshBuilder` will automatically create vertices, edges and faces (_i.e._, a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram)), as well as computing the neighborhood relation.

 Set of points can also be automatically generated, using a `PointGenerator`.
-Ww provide in Island 3 generators, but one can extend the engine with a new one through the implementation of the `PointGenerator` trait.
+We provide in Island 3 generators, but one can extend the engine with a new one through the implementation of the `PointGenerator` trait.

-  * [`SquaredGrid`](http://github.com/ace-design/island/blob/develop/engine/src/main/scala/eu/ace_design/island/geom/generators/SquaredGrid.scala){:target="_blank"} generate a set of points aligned on a squared grid.
+  * [`SquaredGrid`](http://github.com/ace-design/island/blob/develop/engine/src/main/scala/eu/ace_design/island/geom/generators/SquaredGrid.scala) generate a set of points aligned on a squared grid.
 It will generate a regular mesh using squared faces;
-  * [`RandomGrid`](http://github.com/ace-design/island/blob/develop/engine/src/main/scala/eu/ace_design/island/geom/generators/RandomGrid.scala){:target="_blank"} generates a set of random points.
+  * [`RandomGrid`](http://github.com/ace-design/island/blob/develop/engine/src/main/scala/eu/ace_design/island/geom/generators/RandomGrid.scala) generates a set of random points.
 Meshes created thanks to this technique are "sharp", leading to island that does not looks pretty;
-  * [`RelaxedRandomGrid`](https://github.com/ace-design/island/blob/develop/engine/src/main/scala/eu/ace_design/island/geom/generators/RelaxedRandomGrid.scala){:target="_blank"} starts by generating a random grid, and relax the sharpness of the previous generators by generating a voronoi diagram for this set of point, and move each point to the centroid of the associated polygon.
+  * [`RelaxedRandomGrid`](https://github.com/ace-design/island/blob/develop/engine/src/main/scala/eu/ace_design/island/geom/generators/RelaxedRandomGrid.scala) starts by generating a random grid, and relax the sharpness of the previous generators by generating a voronoi diagram for this set of point, and move each point to the centroid of the associated polygon.
 Repeating this operation several times relax the mesh and make it more pretty.

 ## Applying processes to enrich the map